 It's the busiest shopping day in the USA and it's the beginning of the Christmas shopping season.
 It's called like that because on that day all shops earn a lot of money from sales, so they go into

-the black (as opposed to be in the red, meaning that they have debts).
+the black (as opposed to being in the red, meaning that they have debts).